stoptracking/playbook/roles/wireguard/README.md

 # Wireguard role

 Configures Wireguard on the target machine and provisions arbitrary number of clients.
+This role uses "server" and "client" terminology which is while absent in Wireguard's dictionary (everyone is a "peer"), does make sense in many-to-one type of setup.

 ## Requirements